-When you’re delivering experiences to people who you don’t know very much about – like anonymous users on your website – the best type of personalization to use is the active kind.
-Users are prompted to make active choices that clearly impact the experience they then have.
+Active personalization is best for when you’re delivering experiences to people who you don’t know very much about.
+For example, this may include anonymous users on your website.
+Users are prompted to make active choices that clearly impact their experience.
 They’re in control and very aware of the personalization at play.
-They need to be motivated enough, though, to use it.
+However, they need to be motivated enough to use it.

 Chatbots are a great medium for this.
-While someone is reading a blog post, for instance, your chatbot can pop up, ask a question, suggest another post, or ask for the reader’s opinion, turning a one-way interaction into a two-way conversation.
+While someone is reading a blog post, for instance, your chatbot can pop up.
+They can ask a question, suggest another post, or ask for the reader’s opinion.
+As a result, a one-way interaction turns into a two-way conversation.

 You can also request specific information from a reader that automatically generates a personalized experience.
 There just has to be a strong enough incentive for readers to do so.
 Here’s an example of this in action.

 Once you’ve collected useful information about a contact and their context, you can apply passive and unstated personalization.
-Passive personalization lets recipients see that they are being presented with a personalized experience, but they’re not actively controlling it.
+With passive personalization, recipients are presented with a personalized experience.
+However, they do not actively control it.
 It may directly reference them, feature information about past interactions they’ve had, or be something clearly made just for them.

 We’ve all encountered this type of personalization in automated emails.
 With tools like Turtl, you can do this for digital assets and collateral like whitepapers, brochures, product guides, and other mid-funnel content.

 You can deepen your personalization further once you’ve collected data that reveals a reader or buyer’s interests, preferences, and pain points.
-This is where unstated or covert personalization can help you maximize the relevance of every section included in an asset you share with a buyer.
-The recipient can be entirely oblivious to the fact that they’re receiving a personalized experience, but they do or should feel that they’re getting a very relevant and convenient one, which keeps them tuned in.
+This is where unstated or covert personalization comes into play.
+It can help you maximize the relevance of every section included in an asset you share with a buyer.
+The recipient can be entirely oblivious to the fact that they’re receiving a personalized experience.
+However, they should feel that they’re getting a very relevant and convenient one, which keeps them tuned in.

 With this approach, you take your sales brochures, proposals, product guides, welcome handbooks, onboarding packs, and more to a new level.
 Not only do they address the reader directly, they include only the most relevant and important information for that particular person or account.